iotaledger/goshimmer/docOps/docs/apis/communication.md

 | `id`  | `string` | Message ID of the message.
 Omitted if error. |
 | `error`   | `string` | Error message.
 Omitted if success.    |

-Note that there is no need to do any additional work, since things like tip-selection, PoW and other tasks are done by the node itself.
+Note that there is no need to do any additional work, since things like tip-selection, the node itself will perform PoW and other tasks.